Fujifilm X-T20 vs Sony A7

-The Fujifilm X-T20 and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in January 2017 and October 2013.
-Both the X-T20 and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The Fujifilm X-T20 and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in January 2017 and October 2013.
+Both the X-T20 and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a full frame (A7) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably larger (22 percent) than the Fujifilm X-T20.
 Moreover, the A7 is markedly heavier (24 percent) than the X-T20.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T20) and the Sony FE Lens Catalog (A7).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the X-T20 gets 350 shots out of its NP-W126S battery, while the A7 can take 340 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.